Elissa (singer): 2018–2020: Ila Kol Elli Bihebbouni and Sahbit Raey

 On 10 August 2018, Elissa gave a concert as part of Beirut Holidays Festival 2018; among the attendees was Armenian entertainer Lubluba.
 She also gave a concert in Tunisia.
 In September 2018, the Lebanese Information Minister honored Elissa for her career.
 In October 2018, Elissa hinted at possible problems with label Rotana due to their exclusive deal with the Paris-based music streaming service Deezer, prompting the immediate removal of her entire discography from online digital services such as Anghami, Spotify and iTunes along with various Rotana-signed artists.
 On 22 April 2019 she released the music video for her song "Krahni".

 In November 2018, Elissa announced on Twitter that she had begun work on her upcoming twelfth studio album.
 On 18 January 2019, Elissa performed a benefit concert in Egypt.
 In July, she announced a partnership with makeup artist Bassam Fattouh, releasing an eyeshadow palette titled 'The Star'.
 On 22 July, a promotional song for Telecom Egypt's 'WE' mobile service titled "Abl Ay Had" was released and as of August 2019, gained over 15 million views on YouTube.

 On 18 August 2019, she initially announced her retirement from the music industry via Twitter, stating her then-upcoming twelfth studio album would be her last and describing the music industry field as "similar to the mafias."
 The news of her retirement shocked fans and fellow artists as the hashtag #كلنااليسا (English: "We are all Elissa") began to trend on Twitter, being offered support for the singer by fans and artists alike.
 Later, it was revealed that she had retracted her intention to retire and considered negotiations with Rotana.

 On 18 July 2020, Elissa announced her twelfth studio album Sahbit Raey and released the lead single of the same name on 23 July.
 The album was followed by two singles titled "Hanghani Kaman Wi Kaman" and "Ahwet El Madi", which were released on 11 April and 25 May respectively and were later included in the track listing.
+The music video for "Hanghani Kaman Wi Kaman" was inspired by COVID-19 lockdowns, featured fellow Lebanese singer Haifa Wehbe, included fan-submitted videos filmed at home, and had its production budget donated to charity.
 An initial cover for the album/single with suggestive themes had caused controversy among audiences and had prompted Elissa's management to have it replaced with a different cover.
 The album was released exclusively on Deezer and Rotana's official YouTube channel during the Eid al-Adha season on 1 August.
 The album's final song features a French-language cover of "Mourir sur scène" by Egyptian-born Italian-French artist Dalida.
 The album was her last to be released by Rotana; departing the label after 16 years.